-\begin{lemma} [A.~Wright] Suppose $f \colon S \to S$ is a fixed point free homeomorphism.
-Then if $\beta \in \pi_1(S,z)$ and $\beta$ and $f(\beta)$ are distinct homotopy classes of curves that fill $S$, then $\Delta_f(\beta)$ is pseudo-Anosov. \end{lemma} \begin{proof} The main result of \cite{ImayoshiItoYamamoto} completely describes the Nielsen--Thurston type of a two--strand braid on any orientable finite--type surface, and may be applied in our setting to prove the lemma.
+\begin{lemma} [A.~Wright] Suppose $f \colon S \to S$ is a fixed--point-free homeomorphism.
+If $\beta$ lies in $\pi_1(S,z)$ and $\beta$ and $f(\beta)$ are distinct homotopy classes of curves that fill $S$, then $\Delta_f(\beta)$ is pseudo-Anosov. \end{lemma} \begin{proof} The main result of \cite{ImayoshiItoYamamoto} completely describes the Nielsen--Thurston type of a two--strand braid on any orientable finite--type surface, and may be applied in our setting to prove the lemma.
 As the full statement is somewhat technical, we give a self--contained proof for the reader's convenience.